GamingLizard9/GamingLizard9.github.io/README.md

-This is my website!
+This is my personal website!

-It contains personal information about me and the things I have done.
+It contains various pieces of information about me, some things I've done, and how you can contact me.

+I gave the site a complete redesign in April of 2025; if you still want to see the old versions, they are on the [Internet Archive](https://web.archive.org/web/20241201000000*/gaminglizard9.github.io) at [one of these two links](https://web.archive.org/web/20250000000000*/dawsoncall.com).

-I have created it using the [Bulma](https://bulma.io) CSS framework and zero JavaScript.
+I made this page using the [Bulma](https://bulma.io) CSS framework.

-You can access the site [here](https://dawsoncall.com).

-Feel free to use this code in your own projects if it helps you; no credit is needed.